Frommers.com Frommers.com

 • Platform: A formal, written statement of the principles, objectives, and policies of a political party.

 • Whip: As a verb, whip means to gather votes.
-As a noun, whip refers to the officers, one Republican, one Democrat in the House, and one Republican and one Democrat in the Senate, responsible for counting potential votes and for promoting party unity in voting.
+As a noun, whip refers to the officers, one Republican and one Democrat in the House, and one Republican and one Democrat in the Senate, responsible for counting potential votes and for promoting party unity in voting.
 The political party in the majority determines whether the whip is the Majority Whip or the Minority Whip in the House and Senate.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.